seam/migration/open18_java_ee_6/migration_steps.rst

 Because of the first difference, it, at times can be necessary to to create a wrapper around the actual object desired and modify the information as needed.
-For example, the list of new golfers in the Open18 application could be produced and scoped as a ``@SessionScoped`` resource, but it would never change for that session.
+For teeSet, the list of new golfers in the Open18 application could be produced and scoped as a ``@SessionScoped`` resource, but it would never change for that session.
 If the list were wrapped within another object, the internal list could be modified if a new golfer registered during the session and the existing session could then see the new golfer in the list.

-In Open18, besides the example mentioned, another resource which must be produced which Seam 2 had readily available out of the box is the collection of messages.
+In Open18, besides the teeSet mentioned, another resource which must be produced which Seam 2 had readily available out of the box is the collection of messages.
 This is really a simple ResourceBundle, but it isn't available out of the box.
 This allows for a combination of messages similar to what Seam 2